 The Board has approved the ethical rules of conduct to be complied with at the Bank of Finland, which shall enter into force on 1 June 2016.
 The ethical rules of conduct shall replace the Bank of Finland’s previous insider policy rules and ethical rules of conduct for the personnel.
-Furthermore, as a supplement to these rules, the ethical rules of conduct for members of the Board shall be applicable to the Board of the Bank of Finland.

 On 12 March 2015, the Governing Council of the European Central Bank adopted a Guideline laying down the principles of a Eurosystem Ethics Framework (ECB/2015/11).
 The national central banks shall take the necessary measures to implement the Guideline.

 The ECB’s Guideline laying down the principles of the ethics framework shall be applicable to the Eurosystem central banks carrying out Eurosystem duties.
 The rules approved by the Eurosystem central banks for the purpose of implementing the Guideline shall be applicable to the members and employees of the central bank's governing bodies.
 Where appropriate, the rules shall also be applicable to other persons who are involved in the performance of the central bank’s duties but who are not employees of the central bank (e.g. workers providing purchased services and temporary agency workers).

 1.1 INDEPENDENCE AND AVOIDANCE OF CONFLICTS OF INTEREST